Last Updated on 17 February 2026 by Cycloscope

 Flying into Croatia

-Croatia has plenty of international airports connected with major and minor hubs in Europe.
+Croatia has several international airports, connected to major and minor hubs across Europe.

 Ranked by traffic: